Available 24/7 for Free Consultations

 • Provide a detailed account of what happened, including the date, time, location, and exactly what actually happened during the incident

-If you were hurt because of another person’s negligence, you may be eligible to file a claim.
+If you were hurt because of another person’s negligence, you may be eligible to file a Buffalo accident claim.
 Towey Law PLLC is Buffalo’s answer to zealous and focused legal assistance.
 Our small firm gets big results.
-Schedule your free consultation with a Towey Law PLLC attorney now by following this link.
+Schedule your free consultation with a Towey Law PLLC attorney now.